grtjn/mlvagrant/README.md

 MlVagrant now also includes setting up PM2.
 It is recommended to create an appropriate pm2 user upfront for running the pm2 service 'globally'.
 The following installation guide give an impression of how PM2 can be used to both deploy and run project code on a server: https://github.com/marklogic/slush-marklogic-node/blob/master/app/templates/INSTALL.mdown#deploying-to-a-server

+## Fixing issues with Basebox downloads

+It has once been reported that the download of a basebox got interrupted, and subsequent attempts were failing.
+You can go round this manually by deleting the temporary download file that is mentioned in the error messages.
+You might also be able to work around this with the `vagrant box`. `vagrant box list` will show which boxes are present, you can then try to `remove` the one that causes trouble, or perhaps use `update` in an attempt to get it fixed.

 ## Fixing issues with Guest Additions

 If you install the vagrant-vbguest plugin, you will get notifications like these below if it notices a mismatch between your local installation of VirtualBox, and the Guest Additions on the vm: